 As we all know, Microsoft SQL Server Integration Services packages transfer data from different sources to different destinations, such as files, Excel Worksheets, SQL Database, and Oracle Database.
-Therefore, to extract the data or insert data, we need an appropriate SSIS Connection Manager.
+Therefore, we must establish reliable connections with various data sources and destinations to extract or insert data.
+In SSIS, Connection Manager plays a vital role in establishing reliable connections.

-The SSIS Connection Manager includes Connection Strings, the combination of Server instance Name, Database Name, provider Name, and credentials.
+The SSIS Connection Manager for the relational database management system includes Connection Strings, the combination of Server instance Name, Database Name, provider Name, and credentials.
+At the same time, the File system contains information about the file location, type, delimiters, etc. It acts as a bridge between packages and source/destination, enabling data transfer.

 SQL Server Integration Services provides different types of built-in Connection Managers.
 The SSIS package will connect to different types of Data Sources such as Oracle, Access, Excel, Text File, SQL Server, and SQL Server Analysis Services using Connection Manager.
 The below table shows the list of SSIS Connection Managers.

-Please refer to the SSIS Cache Connection Manager article to understand the configuration settings.
+Please refer to the SSIS Cache Connection Manager article for configuration settings.

 ---|---|